 What does this mean for you?

-However, it has been shown that consuming a mix of protein and carbohydrates at either 1 hour or 3 hours post exercise elicits the same response in regard to muscle protein synthesis, completely dispelling the suggestion that there is an anabolic window lasting only 30 minutes.
+However, it has been shown that consuming a mix of protein and carbohydrates at either 1 hour or 3 hours post-exercise elicits the same response in regard to muscle protein synthesis, completely dispelling the suggestion that there is an anabolic window lasting only 30 minutes.

 How to incorporate the 2 Meal Day if you exercise in the morning

+First of all, are you currently doing 2 Meal Day?
 As mentioned above your training goals and experience will make a difference here.

 For those that are more experienced and have a big focus on performance (I am in this category), the best way to benefit from both exercising in the morning and following your Intermittent Fasting program is to experiment with your fasting hours and eating window.
 For example, if you are training first thing in the morning at 7am, aiming to eat about three hours after you finish your workout, you could have your dinner the night before a bit earlier and break your fast around 11am the next day.

-This is purely anecdotal and won’t apply to everyone, but I am five weeks in to training for my first ultra-marathon.
+This is purely anecdotal and won’t apply to everyone, but I am five weeks into training for my first ultra-marathon.
 Everyone knows that an increase in running is meant to decrease muscle mass and strength levels.
 However, I am following a very specific program that is aimed at retaining muscle mass and strength levels in conjunction with increasing my mileage every week.
-In those five weeks of training I have actually put on weight, I have continued to follow the 2 Meal Day and three of my 6 weekly exercise sessions are fasted, first thing in the morning and I continue to fast until lunch time.
+In those five weeks of training, I have actually put on weight, I have continued to follow the 2 Meal Day and three of my 6 weekly exercise sessions are fasted, first thing in the morning and I continue to fast until lunchtime.

 What does this mean?
 It means that if you are following the right training program and eating enough nutrient dense foods at some point in the day, you are good to go!

 Summary – how should you be exercising in the morning and fasting?